Clemson adds Duke big man Christian Reeves to its lineup

 Former Duke center Christian Reeves has signed to play at Clemson, one of the Blue Devils’ Atlantic Coast Conference rivals.

-Tigers coach Brad Brownell officially announced the addition of Reeves on Monday.
+Tigers coach Brad Brownell officially announced the addition of Reeves.
 Reeves is a 7-foot-1 junior from Charlotte who has three years of eligibility starting next season.

 Reeves will add size at Clemson, where all-ACC center PJ Hall entered the NBA draft after helping the Tigers to the NCAA Tournament’s Elite Eight this past season.